-This could include issues such as ensuring those with underlying health conditions have the opportunity to work from home, or if that is not possible, are redeployed to roles where they are less at risk.
+This could include issues such as ensuring those with who may be more at risk from covid infections, have the opportunity to work from home, or if that is not possible, are redeployed to roles where they are less at risk.

-Carrying out out inspections and investigating potential hazards
+Carry out an inspection and investigate potential hazards

-Coronavirus (COVID-19) represents a potential new hazard in the workplace.
+Coronavirus (COVID-19) continues to present a hazard in the workplace.

-It is therefore important that UNISON’s safety reps use their powers responsibly to carry out inspections where required, to make sure that everything possible is being done to reduce the risk of spreading the infection, and ensure those on the frontline of fighting are provided and trained in the use of the appropriate gloves, masks, aprons and eye protection.
+UNISON’s safety reps can use their rights to carry out inspections where required, to make sure that everything possible is being done to reduce the risk of spreading the infection.

 Right to be consulted on matters affecting your members